Asymptotic elimination of partially continuous aggregation functions in directed graphical models: Asymptotic elimination of aggregation functions

 \begin{cor} Let $\varphi(\bar{x}) \in PLA(\sigma)$ and suppose that all aggregation functions in $\varphi$ are admissible.
 Then $\varphi(\bar{x})$ is asymptotically equivalent to a basic probability formula. \end{cor}

 {\bf Proof.} We use induction on the complexity of formulas.
-If the function rank is 0, that is, if the formula is aggregation function-free, then the conclusion follows from Lemma~\ref{quantifier-free formulas are equivalent to bpf}, since equivalence implies asymptotic equivalence.
+If the aggregation rank is 0, that is, if the formula is aggregation-free, then the conclusion follows from Lemma~\ref{quantifier-free formulas are equivalent to bpf}, since equivalence implies asymptotic equivalence.